barbinbrad/carbon/SCHEMA.md

     "maintenanceAccount" TEXT NOT NULL,

     -- depreciaition of fixed assets
-    "depreciationExpenseAccount" TEXT NOT NULL,
+    "assetDepreciationExpenseAccount" TEXT NOT NULL,
-    "gainsAndLossesAccount" TEXT NOT NULL,
+    "assetGainsAndLossesAccount" TEXT NOT NULL,
     "serviceChargeAccount" TEXT NOT NULL,

     -- interest